BethanyEJohnson/Solitaire/README.md

 Changes Uploaded on 11/30

 Cards now will fix themselves correctly when moved.
-Card will now move any cards beneath it in main stacks, deck cycle is fully functional now, can move to cache now, can now move king to empty spots in plateau.
+Card will now move any cards beneath it in main stacks, deck cycle is fully functional now, can move to cache now.

+Changes Uploaded on 12/1

+Can now move king to empty spots in plateau, and all logic for game should be done.
 Game should be fully functional.

 Task List: